joshuaprince/MultiBingo-MC/web/backend/websockets_api.md

-`pboards` is a list of objects corresponding to each player in the current game. `player_id` is a unique identifier for this player. `board` is the representation of the squares the player has marked, with the index in the returned string representing the position of each square and its value the marking state. `disconnected_at` is an ISO datetime if the player disconnected from the game, or null if the plyer is still connected.
+`pboards` is a list of objects corresponding to each player in the current game. `player_id` is a unique identifier for this player. `board` is the representation of the spaces the player has marked, with the index in the returned string representing the position of each space and its value the marking state. `disconnected_at` is an ISO datetime if the player disconnected from the game, or null if the plyer is still connected.